edu-pi/Backend-DB-Server/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'soma.haeya.edupi-user' is invalid and this project uses 'soma.haeya.edupi_user' instead.
+* The original package name 'soma.haeya.edupi-user' is invalid and this project uses 'soma.haeya.edupi_db' instead.

 # Getting Started